| | | |

 Tips for Perfect Pici

 • Knead with intention: Take your time kneading; it helps develop the gluten and gives your noodles that satisfying chew.
+You need to obtain a smooth dough.

-• Keep it rustic: Uneven shapes and sizes are part of pici’s charm—no need to aim for perfection.
+• Keep it rustic: Uneven shapes and sizes are part of pici’s charm, no need to aim for perfection.

-• Sauce it right: Pici pairs beautifully with simple sauces like garlic and olive oil, tomato and basil, or a hearty ragu.
+• Sauce it right: Pici pairs beautifully with simple sauces like garlic and olive oil, tomato and basil, or a hearty ragù.

-• Make it a memory: This is a great recipe to make with kids or friends—rolling the noodles by hand is half the fun!
+• Make it a memory: This is a great recipe to make with kids or friends, rolling the noodles by hand is half the fun!

 Storage